 King deal is out of my hands – Howe

-Bournemouth manager Eddie Howe accepts there is little he can do but wait and see if striker Joshua King is lured back to Manchester United ahead of the transfer deadline.
+Bournemouth manager Eddie Howe accepts there is little he can do but wait and see if striker Josh King is lured back to Manchester United ahead of the transfer deadline.

 The Norway forward, currently sidelined by a hamstring problem, was at Old Trafford as a youngster, having signed from Valerenga when he turned 16.